Want To Be A Witchy Healer But Grew Up In A Fundamentalist Christian Home?

 Urgency #3: The world is on fire.
 Added to that is the state of the world: There is this increasing sense that the world is on fire and it’s now or never.
 You know you have a role to play in the current crisis.
 You are ready to be fully present and take action from a place of guidance, love, and inspiration.

-To make it worse, now you are drawn to witchy, dirt-worshipping things.
+To make it worse (and better!), now you are drawn to witchy, dirt-worshipping things.

 You are a nature lover, a healer, a storyteller and writer, herbalist, sensitive social-justice warrior, an artist, energy worker, a medicine maker, a plant and animal whisperer, and devoted to working in collaboration with Spirit.
 Some nights you might even lie awake and imagine yourself as a wise elder to whom people come for guidance and support.